worstprgr/notes/private/linux/basics.md

 Add a new user, with a home directory
 `useradd -m <user name>`

+Add a new user, with home directory and a shell of your choice
+`useradd -m -s /bin/bash <user name>`

 If you forgot the `-m` arg while creating a user, you can create the home directory for a specific user
 `mkhomedir_helper <user name>`